 This course may be fee free, or available at a reduced cost.

-This course is currently scheduled on Monday and Wednesday with evening classes.
+This course is currently scheduled on Monday and Thursday with day classes.
 This timetable may change and will be confirmed by your teacher.

 Assessments give you the opportunity to demonstrate what you have learnt and to identify the knowledge or skills that may need further development.

 Knowledge assessments: short answer, multiple-choice questions, extended response, assignments

 Skills assessments: research projects, case studies, presentations, demonstrations under observation

 Work placement provides you with opportunities to respond to situations and circumstances that cannot be replicated in a learning or simulated environment.
 Work placement strengthens your training and supports continued learning and assessment in the workplace.